Outreach-Organization/AgeoX-Docs/src/app/page.md

 ## Continued Learning

-Want to learn more?
+Want to learn more about basic coding before you start?
 Checkout these resources below!

 #### Coding